Aikku93/ulc-codec/README.md

 ## Acknowledgements
 * Huge thanks to Dennis K (DekuTree64) for listening to (and for playing programming-rubber-ducky to) all my rants and thought processes as I worked through understanding audio codec design
-* Special thanks to [No!ze Freakz](https://soundcloud.com/user-462957379) for providing demonstration music
+* Special thanks to [No!ze Freakz](https://soundcloud.com/user-462957379) for permission to use their music for demonstration purposes

 ## Gameboy Advance player

 As a proof of concept of the decoding complexity, a Gameboy Advance demonstration may be found in the ulcplayer-gba folder.
-CPU usage is around 70% for 32768Hz @ 128kbps (M/S stereo).
+CPU usage is around 65% for 32768Hz @ 128kbps (M/S stereo).
 Note that this is entirely a proof of concept; decode time for N=4096 (default for encoding tools) is 2-3 frames, so usage in real applications would need some form of threading to avoid excessive lag.

 To use this player, you must:
 * Provide your own ```SoundData.ulc``` in the ```source/res``` folder